Demolus13/CS432-Project/README.md

 # Lightweight DBMS with B+ Tree Index

 This project implements a lightweight database management system (DBMS) in Python that supports basic operations (insert, update, delete, select, aggregation, range queries) on tables stored with a B+ Tree index.
+It includes a web-based user interface for interacting with the database.

 ## Features